kklkkj/kklee/README.md

 [Discord server](https://discord.gg/kW389FqMz2)

 ### Features
-- The chat is visible in the map editor
+- Multi-select with ability to set shape properties, copy shapes, delete shapes and move shapes to other platforms
+- Duplicate shapes multiple times and automatically select duplicates
 - Vertex editor with (buggy) ability to merge multiple polygons into one
-- Easily generate ellipses, spirals, sine waves and gradients
+- Easily generate ellipses, spirals, sine waves, gradients and custom equations
-- Move shapes to other platforms
 - Ability to use your browser's colour picker for changing colours
 - Evaluate arithmetic in number fields by pressing Shift+Enter (example: type `100*2+50` into X position field and press Shift+Enter)
 - Change the speed of map testing in the editor
+- The chat is visible in the map editor
-- Multi-select
+- Keyboard shortcuts

 ## Installing